cch0/data-engineering-zoomcamp-2024-project/README.md

 <br>

-Second page shows the time series temperate data for the selected station and the date range.
+Second page of the report shows the time series temperate data for the selected station and the date range.

 <br>